- Admissions travel will be limited during the fall.

 - Need-based aid (financial aid that’s based on the information submitted in your FAFSA or Financial Affordability Form) will remain the same for new students who defer to the Spring 2021 semester or for current students that withdraw during the Fall 2020 semester and re-enroll in the Spring 2021 semester.
 If you defer to (new students) or re-enroll (current students) in the Fall 2021 semester, you will need to submit a new FAFSA.
 Your new FAFSA may result in changes to the need-based portions of your financial aid package — including GC need-based aid, federal aid and/or state aid.

 - Athletic scholarships will be honored for the 2020-21 academic year if athletic seasons are cancelled.

 Events and Performances

-Fall 2020 approval of GC events will factor in event purpose, type/scope of event, location requested and intended audience.
+During the 2020-21 academic year, approval of GC events will factor in event purpose, type/scope of event, location requested and intended audience.
 We will combine this information with considerations of the level of risk of exposure and rate of transmission in the local area.
-We look forward to a new virtual lectureship series, providing online music and theater performances and promoting unique ways to continue to interact with GC’s fine arts programs.
+Please check the events calendar for virtual lectures, online athletic, music and theater events.

 - In-person events will be held that focus on what is essential for the student experience.

-- Non-GC audience guests or spectators are only allowed to participate virtually through September unless prior permission is received.
+- Non-GC audience guests or spectators are only allowed to participate virtually unless prior permission is received.

 - Online events that require live streaming or Zoom webinar features, need to submit an Event Request Form.